Western Montana’s Glacier Country

-Begin your Western Montana arts and culture tour in the beautiful Bitterroot Valley.
-Visit the historic Daly Mansion in Hamilton, home of copper king Marcus Daly.
+Begin your Western Montana arts and culture tour in the Bitterroot Valley.
+Visit the historic Daly Mansion in Hamilton , home of Copper King Marcus Daly.
 This 24,000 square foot estate features an astounding 25 bedrooms and is fully furnished with period furniture and artwork.
-Also tour the impeccably manicured mansion grounds at the Margaret Daly Memorial Arboretum.
-Today, the Mansion is a local arts and entertainment hub.
+Stroll the impeccably manicured mansion grounds at the Margaret Daly Memorial Arboretum.
+Today, the mansion serves as a vibrant hub for local arts and entertainment.

 At the northern end of the valley in the town of Lolo, walk in the footsteps of Lewis and Clark at Travelers' Rest State Park Visitor Center and Museum.
-This historic crossroads served as a campsite and trail junction for the American Indians—namely the Salish, Pend d'Oreille and Nez Perce tribes, and also as a campsite for the Corp of Discovery.
-Adjacent to Travelers' Rest at the Holt Heritage Museum get a glimpse of the Old West through an interpretive area, authentic teepees, horse-drawn wagons, and an old-town street scene.
+This historic crossroads served as a campsite and trail junction for the American Indians—namely the Salish, Pend d'Oreille and Nez Perce tribes, and also as a campsite for the Corps of Discovery.
+Adjacent to Travelers' Rest at the Holt Heritage Museum get a glimpse of the Old West through an interpretive area, authentic teepees, horse-drawn wagons, and a large rodeo and cowboy collection.
+Note: It’s open by appointment only.

-End your day in Western Montana's arts and culture hub of Missoula.
-Stay at the Residence Inn by Marriott Missoula Downtown, with a rich history of its own as the former Missoula Mercantile.
+End your day in Western Montana's arts and culture hub of Missoula .
+Stay at the Residence Inn by Marriott Missoula Downtown—once home to the historic Missoula Mercantile—which features its own rich history and curated art collection.

 For more information about museum tours, seasons and hours of operation, and admission fees, contact each museum separately.